 - Make a personal commitment to both attendance and academic excellence.

-Applicants must pledge to attend no less than 80% of MOCHA events, if accepted into the program.
+- Program participants must pledge to attend no less than 80% of MOCHA events

-Applicants must pledge to strive for a 3.0 GPA or better during their year of participation, if accepted into MOCHA.
+- Program participants must pledge to strive for a 3.0 GPA or better during their year of participation

 Answers to many questions regarding the MOCHA program can be accessed in the frequently asked questions section below.
 If you have questions or concerns regarding your application, please email us at email@example.com

 Beyond skill development, students will gain a cohort of peers and receive mentorship from various community leaders.
-MOCHA members who complete the program and meet the programmatic goals will receive a personally tailored suit and shirt at the end of the program to observe their achievement.
+MOCHA members who complete the program and meet the programmatic goals will receive a tailored suit at the end of the program.

 Eligibility requirements listed on the application include:

-- A personal commitment to attending no less than 80% of MOCHA’s workshops (includes course and community service activities), health and wellness activities and social gatherings;
+- A personal commitment to attending no less than 80% of MOCHA’s workshops, health and wellness activities, and social gatherings

-- A personal commitment to strive for a 3.0 GPA or better during the year of participation in MOCHA.
-We like to call it our “3.0 Pledge;” and
+- A personal commitment to strive for a 3.0 GPA or better during the year of participation in MOCHA

 Beyond these requirements, students should: